SchmidtDSE/maize-loss-climate-experiment/README.md

 <br>

 ## Usage
 The easiest way to engage with these results is through the web-based interactive explorable explanation which is housed for the public at [ag-adaptation-study.pub](https://ag-adaptation-study.pub/).
-The paper preprint can also be found at.
+The paper preprint can also be found at https://arxiv.org/abs/2408.02217.
 We also publish our [raw pipeline output](https://ag-adaptation-study.pub/archive/output.zip).
 Otherwise, see local setup.

 <br>